MaastrichtU-Library/data-literacy-handbook/book/basics/why-data-literacy.md

 :showanswer:

 ---
+[ ] Data are not simply "out there" waiting to be discovered; they are produced within systems of power and meaning.
-[ ] Data is like garbage.
+> Try again!
+This quote is attributed to Ruha Benjamin [ ] Data is like garbage.
 You'd better know what you are going to do with it before you collect it.
 > Try again!
 This quote is attributed to Mark Twain
 [ ] Without data, you're just another person with an opinion.